thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/monty/configs/README.md

 The main output measures are accuracy, rotation error (degrees), and Chamfer distance for each condition.

-## Default Parameters for Figures 5+
-Unless specified otherwise, the following figures/experiments use:
-- 77 objects
-- 5 predefined "random" rotations.
-These rotations were randomly generated but are kept constant across experiments.
-- Sensor noise

-This captures core model performance in a realistic setting.

 ## Figure 4: Structured Object Representations

 Consists of 1 experiment: